-ORS products approved in the UK7 contain glucose monohydrate 17.9 g/L, sodium chloride 2.35 g/L, potassium chloride 1.5 g/L, sodium citrate dihydrate 1.95 g/L, and citric acid anhydrous 0.64 g/L. It is available in a sachet for 200 mL.
+They are available in sachets of 200 mL.
 When dissolved in 200 mL of water, each ORS sachet will give the equivalent of: glucose 90 mmol/L, sodium 60 mmol/L, potassium 20 mmol/L, chloride 60 mmol/L, and citrate 10 mmol/L.

-ORS products approved in Australia8 contain glucose monohydrate 17.8 g/L, sodium chloride 2.35 g/L, potassium chloride 1.5 g/L, and sodium acid citrate 2.65 g/L. It is available in a sachet for 200 mL.
+ORS products approved in Australia8 contain glucose monohydrate 17.8 g/L, sodium chloride 2.35 g/L, potassium chloride 1.5 g/L, and sodium acid citrate 2.65 g/L. They are available in sachets of 200 mL.
 When dissolved in 200 mL of water, each ORS sachet will give the equivalent of: glucose 90 mmol/L, sodium 63 mmol/L, potassium 20 mmol/L, chloride 60 mmol/L, and citrate 11 mmol/L.

-Although the ORS formulation in the "Product Specification" section below is recommended, the above formulations approved in the UK and Australia also meet the WHO and UNICEF's criteria for acceptable ORS formulations.9 These criteria are listed below; they refer to the desired characteristics of the solution after it has been prepared according to the instructions on the packet:
+Although the ORS formulation in the "Product Specification" section below is recommended, the above formulations approved in the UK and Australia also meet the WHO and UNICEF's criteria for acceptable ORS formulations.
+These criteria are listed below; they refer to the desired characteristics of the solution after it has been prepared according to the instructions on the packet:

-- Total substance concentration (including that contributed by glucose) should be within the range of 200-310 mmol/L. - Individual substance concentration: - Glucose should at least equal that of sodium but should not exceed 111 mmol/L. - \circ $\;$ Sodium should be within the range of 60--90 mEq/ or mmol/L. - Potassium should be within the range of 15-25 mEq/ or mmol/L. - Citrate should be within the range of 8-12 mmol/L. - Chloride should be within the range of 50-80 mEq/ or mmol/L.
+- Total substance concentration (including that contributed by glucose) should be within the range of 200-310 mmol/L. - Individual substance concentration: - Glucose should at least equal that of sodium but should not exceed III mmol/L. - Sodium should be within the range of 60--90 mEq/ or mmol/L. - o Potassium should be within the range of 15-25 mEq/ or mmol/L. - Citrate should be within the range of 8-12 mmol/L. - Chloride should be within the range of 50-80 mEq/ or mmol/L.